Particular/docs.particular.net/samples/endpoint-configuration/sample.md

 <!-- import error -->

-Note that this approach uses the [IProvideConfiguration](/nservicebus/hosting/custom-configuration-providers.md) approach to problematically override the error queue.
+Note that this approach uses the [IProvideConfiguration](/nservicebus/hosting/custom-configuration-providers.md) approach to programmatically override the error queue.

 ## Configure an [Audit](/nservicebus/operations/auditing.md) queue